Scottish Government looks to give councils power to charge a tourist tax

 If these proposals are passed by the Scottish Government, councils would have to consult with local businesses and tourism organisations to see how they feel about introducing such a tax.

-Public Finance Minister Tom Arthur officially launched the bill on introducing a tourist tax at Dynamic Earth in Edinburgh.

-He told journalists it will be up to each individual local authority to decide how such a tax would be administered, and what any revenue generated from it would be spent on.
+Public finance minister Tom Arthur officially launched the Bill on introducing a tourist tax at Dynamic Earth in Edinburgh on Thursday.
+He said it would be up to each individual local authority to decide how such a tax would be administered, and what any revenue generated would be spent on.

-He refused to say whether or not revenue from a tourist tax could be used to empty bins or upkeep roads.

-And he said many tourist organisations such as the Tourism Alliance see it as “a force for good to benefit the local visitor economy”.
+And he said many tourist organisations, such as the Scottish Tourism Alliance, saw the move as “a force for good to benefit the local visitor economy”.

-He said: “Giving councils the power to introduce a visitor levy is one tool that will provide additional resources to continue to attract visitors to Scotland.
+“Giving councils the power to introduce a visitor levy is one tool that will provide additional resources to continue to attract visitors to Scotland,” he said.

 “Levies on visitors staying in paid-for accommodation are already used around the world and it is reasonable for local areas to want a small contribution from tourists to help support and sustain visitor economies.”

-Should these proposals be passed by the Scottish Government, it will still be a few years before tourists will start to be taxed - Mr Arthur estimates it will be 2026 before such a levy would be brought in.
+Should these proposals be passed by the Scottish Government, it will still be a few years before tourists will start to be taxed.
+Mr Arthur estimates it will be 2026 before any levy is introduced.